itsjonathankalu/paircoderbot/README.md

 ## Project Structure

 - `index.js`: The main entry point of the application.
-It contains the Express server, the webhook handler, and the logic for interacting with the Telegram and Groq APIs.
+It contains the Express server, the webhook handler, Redis integration for conversation memory, and the logic for interacting with the Telegram and Groq APIs.
+- `prompter.js`: Handles automated check-in messages to registered users in batches.
 - `package.json`: Defines the project's metadata and lists the dependencies.
 - `.env`: Stores the API keys and other secret credentials.
 This file is not committed to version control.
 - `.env.example`: An example file for the environment variables.